Graduate Program

 The CSU History Department consistently places graduates in work at consulting firms; federal, state, and local government; community and non-profit organizations; museums and heritage organizations; and in some of the nation’s most competitive PhD programs.

 “While the academic program lays the foundational skills for any good historian - research, critical thinking, and writing - the professors also encourage and create opportunities for students to apply those skills.
 As a student, I gained experience in conducting oral histories, archival management, research, and working within art and history museums.
 In turn, my time at CSU allowed me to graduate with not only a MA in history, but a much fuller resume.
 I believe it is the culmination of the academic and real world training that I received at CSU that has opened the door to many professional opportunities.”
-Naomi Geriakos 2014, now the Curator of Collections at Heritage Village in Pinellas County.
+Naomi Geriakos graduated 2014, now the Curator of Collections at Heritage Village in Pinellas County.

 A FEW ALUMNI HIGHLIGHTS